48 Hours in Owensboro, Kentucky

 - In 2021, ROMP Festival will be held the second week of September!

-Besides an incredible Bluegrass Music Lineup – the festival is also home to workshops for song-writing, clogging, yoga an Bluegrass 101.
-ROMP Festival is basically the hippie Bluegrass Kentucky version of Coachella, completel with organic farm-to-table food vendors!
+Besides an incredible Bluegrass Music Lineup – the festival is also home to workshops for songwriting, clogging, yoga, and Bluegrass 101.
+ROMP Festival is basically the hippie Bluegrass Kentucky version of Coachella, complete with organic farm-to-table food vendors!

 Festival Address: Daviess County’s Yellow Creek Park – 5710 KY-144, Owensboro, KY 42303